 You will be responsible for the running of your business and for keeping customers happy.
 This can be stressful.

 If it was easy, everyone would do it.
 But for a good wage and a happy new life, could you work through the hard times?

 - Are you willing to take the risk?

-- Can you push through the hard times and have faith in yourself?
+- Can you push through the difficult times and have faith in yourself?

 Self-employment could be your solution.
 But you’ll need to know how to break out.
 We have the answers.
 To request an Escape Plan, click here.